Zaph-x/Nordnet-Portfolio-Refresher/README.md

 Firefox will keep the add-on active until you close the browser.
 Reload it from the same page after making code changes.

+### Chromium browsers (Chrome, Edge, Brave)

+1. Open `chrome://extensions/` (or the equivalent extensions page).
+2. Enable **Developer mode**.
+3. Click **Load unpacked**.
+4. Choose the repository folder.
+5. Pin the toolbar button if you want quick access to the popup.

 ## Usage

 1. Navigate to `https://www.nordnet.dk/oversigt/konto/`.
 2. Click the extension icon to open the popup.
 3. Use the **Enable automatic refresh** toggle to start or pause the refresher.
 4. Adjust **Refresh interval (seconds)** to control how often the button click runs.
 Values below 1 second are automatically rounded up.
-5. If the popup reports "Using default settings; saves are unavailable in this session", Firefox blocked access to persistent storage.
-The refresher still runs with default values, but custom settings will not persist until storage becomes available (e.g., sign into Firefox Sync or grant storage).
+5. If the popup reports "Using default settings; saves are unavailable in this session", the browser blocked access to persistent storage.
+The refresher still runs with default values, but custom settings will not persist until storage becomes available (e.g., sign into Firefox Sync, grant additional permissions, or ensure the browser profile allows extension storage).

 ## Build a Distributable ZIP